orsenthil/sourashtra-dictionary/README.md

 ### Contribute

 You can add / edit the words in the [words](https://github.com/orsenthil/sourashtra-dictionary/tree/main/words) directory.
-The words in `dictpress` directory are auto-generated from these, so do not edit those.
+The words in [dictpress](https://github.com/orsenthil/sourashtra-dictionary/tree/main/dictpress) directory are auto-generated from files in the words directory, so do not edit those.
+You can create a new file in the words and add as per the structure and format of the rest of the files in the words directory.

 ## Contact